How to Find Your Way around the Aleppo Codex

 Where to Find the Aleppo Codex Online

-There seem to be three major versions of the Aleppo Codex that are openly available online.
+There seem to be four major versions of the Aleppo Codex that are openly available online.
 These include

 Where to Find a Passage in the Aleppo Codex

-What you get now are simply the page images with no indexing information.
-So, using only that, you simply have to read around in the text to find out where you are and where you want to be.
+Both there and on the updated site, the interface now simply provides page numbers.
+It doesn’t include any indexing information.
+So, using only page numbers, you simply have to read around in the text.
+As you locate key elements, you can find where you are and get where you want to be.

 There are, however, two other indexes to the Aleppo Codex that can make it easier for you to find what you need.